 - Adaptive clothing and shoes

-- Touch-tone telephones with large numbers, speaker or hands-free capabilities, and/or text capability for those who are deaf or hard of hearing (TTY or TDD)
+- Touch-tone telephones with large buttons, speaker or hands-free capabilities, and/or text capability for those who are deaf or hard of hearing (TTY or TDD)

-- Talking clocks and wristwatches for people with poor vision
+- Talking clocks and wristwatches for seniors with poor vision

-- Low vision equipment to assist with reading and other activities
+- Low vision aids to assist with reading and other activities

-- Kitchen tools that make opening cans and bottles, peeling potatoes, and cutting and dicing vegetables easier and safer
+- Kitchen tools that make opening cans and jars, peeling vegetables, and cutting and dicing ingredients easier and safer

 - Ramps for entryways with steps